Secuter/Defold-CI/readme.md

 ## Docker image for CI build of a Defold project and deploy on Itch.io using butler.

-Docker image on docker hub
+Docker image at docker hub
 https://hub.docker.com/r/secuter/defold-ci

 Built on top of openjdk:17-jdk-bullseye, it includes intalled in path: